Pupil Multiplication Tables Check: What School Leaders Should Know

 5: Children can practise before taking the check

-Before the test window opens each year, there will be the opportunity for children to access a practice area to become familiar with the style of the KS2 times tables test.
+Before the test window opens each year, there is the opportunity for children to access a practice area to become familiar with the style of the KS2 times tables test.

 It’ll be important for schools to ensure they build in time for this familiarisation, so the check style is not ‘new’ when children take the actual check.